Mission Covenant Church of Sweden: History

-The Mission Covenant Church of Sweden is a breakaway from the Lutheran Church of Sweden.
+The Mission Covenant Church of Sweden was a breakaway from the Lutheran Church of Sweden.
 As a movement it had roots in Radical Pietism and the spiritual awakenings of the 19th century such as Nyevangelism 'new Evangelism'.
 When Swedish Covenanters emigrated to the United States and Canada in the last half of the 19th century, they formed the Evangelical Covenant Church (see Mission Friends).
 The denominations are independent of each other but have maintained fraternal ties.
 The forming of the Swedish Mission Covenant was one of the first steps in forming free-church denominations in Sweden after the 1858 repeal of the Conventicle Act.

 The Swedish Evangelical Mission (Evangeliska fosterlandsstiftelsen 'Evangelical Homeland Foundation', EFS), from which the Mission Covenant Church of Sweden came, was founded in 1856.
 EFS was and is a movement within the Lutheran Church of Sweden and thus does not constitute a separate denomination.
 EFS had many affiliated local associations (missionary associations and EFS groups, with at least earlier names such as Evangelical Lutheran Missionary Society, Lutheran Missionary Society, Missionary Society, Chapel Society and Evangelical Lutheran Missionary Assembly).

 The 1870s was a period of new ideas and divisions within the Church of Sweden.
 Priest Paul Petter Waldenström's new view of the atonement as being humanity's reconciliation with God – rather than the opposite – was one that many followers in Pietistic circles began to follow after its publication in Pietisten, "the theological journal of Nyevangelism".
 This led to a demand that the Swedish Evangelical Mission's missionaries should not be obliged to adhere to the Augsburg Confession.
 There was also a desire in some quarters to break with the church's order of communion; Waldenström began to distribute communion outside of the church, a factor leading to his resignation.
 Jakob Ekman spearheaded the founding of the Mission Covenant Church of Sweden in 1878 and would become its first president.
 When a proposal to change the Swedish Evangelical Mission's confessional stance was rejected at its 1878 conference, the Mission Covenant Church was founded at a preachers' meeting in the Baptists' Bethel Chapel in Stockholm.
 Waldenström had previously been dismissed from his position as EFS representative.
 From the start and for several decades, Mission Covenant members were called Waldenströmers.